This is a long overdue post. I finally got the time to write when I had a day of sick leave... it's true when people say minor ailment is a blessing.

 Crowd-phobic me immediately fell in love with this obscure little square for its tranquility and quirky shops.
 The empty, tree-shaded street made me feel relaxed and calm, even though I was almost soaked in sweat.
 I found Jouer at the end of the street.

 The moment I entered the shop, I was mesmerized.
 Look at all the tastefully arranged vintage-style decorations and curiosities - doesn't it look like a shop in Paris (the French name Jouer certainly helps with the association!)?
 Every corner was just so photogenic, no wonder it's often featured in magazine photo shoots!
-The lady in the shop was so nice that she let me took tonnes of pictures during my brief visit. :) Although none of my pix does justice to Jouer's chicness due to my poor photography skills, let me show you some snapshots:
+The lady in the shop was so nice that she let me take tonnes of pictures during my brief visit. :) Although none of my pix does justice to Jouer's chicness due to my poor photography skills, let me show you some snapshots:

 Penguin Clothbound Classics make great photo props!